AngleProtocol/angle-docs/resources/analytics.md

 ## Angle Community Dune Dashboards

-Amazing community members have also built dedicated Dune dashboards about Angle!
+Some community members have also built dedicated Dune dashboards about Angle.
 You can find complementary information about what is going on in the protocol.
 However, note that some data might be inaccurate or outdated, and you should always make sure to double-check the information.

 All the Angle related Dune dashboards have been grouped in one [Angle Main Dashboard](https://dune.com/tuta/angle-master-dashboard).